Unity-Technologies/NavMeshComponents/README.md

 http://beta.unity3d.com/download/9f4c055d6ef4/public_download.html

-add the folder `Assets/NavMeshComponents` of this repository to your project.
+Add the folder `Assets/NavMeshComponents` of this repository to your project.

+Note: Documentation of the low-level API to support these components are work in progress.

 # FAQ